EricLamphere/snake_game/README.md

 # 🐍 Terminal Snake Game

+> [!IMPORTANT]
+> I created this project as a POC using the [Warp terminal](https://www.warp.dev/).
+All code (and the README below, aside from this snippet) was written by Warp's free AI.

-A classic Snake game implementation that runs in your terminal, featuring colorful graphics, smooth controls, and progressive difficulty.
+A classic Snake game implementation that runs in your terminal, featuring colorful graphics, smooth controls, and progressive difficulty

 ```
 +-------------------+